 The adjunct faculty member will employ a variety of strategies to

-course-related records, evaluate student work in a timely manner,
+maintain proper course-related records, and evaluate student work

 and provide students with feedback as to the progress toward

-- Teach required number of credit hours per quarter based on
+- Teach the required number of credit hours per quarter based on

-- Teach studio, lecture, and/or practicum courses per their
+- Teach studio, lecture, seminar, and/or practicum courses per

 - Plan and provide instructional experiences that reflect an